SMC242/uni-notes/soc/Anthropology/Gift Exchange.md

 - Written during a time of great debate about socialism
 - The USSR had formed 3 years earlier

+# Types of exchange
+## Commodity
+- Money is exchanged for goods
+- The commodity has [[Value#Use value|use value]] (food is tasty, tools are helpful)
+- It also has [[Value#Exchange value|exchange value]]: it can be traded for something perceived to be of equal value
+- Two ways of representing exchange value: price ("monetary value") and bartering (trading)

+## Gift
+- A gift is when something is given without immediately receiving something of equal value

 # Reciprocation
 - When we are given a gift, we feel obligated to give one back
 - Reciprocation isn't necessarily equal or immediate